danhlutz/code_red/class_02.md

 * If you want to check if a string is a palindrome, talk to Dan about how to write a recursive function

 Please take a stab at this exercise after you've finished the reading.
 If you get stuck or have any problems, feel free to bring it up in class -- it will be helpful to work through the problems.

+# class agenda

+* review my_name_stats -- who had errors?

+* side note on division in Python 2.7

+* introduction to lists!
+    * making a list
+    * list indexing
+    * list slicing
+    * going thru a list and doing something to each item